This article may contain compensated links. Please read disclaimer for more info.

 Apart from the logistics, guided tours are always more interesting thanks to the explanations of your knowledgeable guide.

 This half-day private Fontainebleau guided tour is very good for families or a group of friends if you can share the cost with them.
 A very popular alternative is this full-day tour to visit Château de Fontainebleau + Château de Vaux-le-Vicomte, another beautiful castle near Paris.

 Hike in the Fontainebleau Forest

-Fontainebleau Forest is the second-largest national forest in France and the Kings’ favorite hunting place.
-Today the Forest of Fontainebleau is cradle of many outdoor activities, from hiking to rock climbing or horse riding.
+Fontainebleau Forest is the second-largest national forest in France and it was the French Kings’ favorite hunting place.
+Today the Forest of Fontainebleau is the cradle of many outdoor activities, from hiking to rock climbing or horse riding.

-The full-day Circuit des 25 bosses (25 bumps) in Fontainebleau is one of the most famous hikes in France.
+Fontainebleau is the Mecca for bouldering in Europe.
+If you want to climb in Fontainebleau, the full-day Circuit des 25 bosses (25 boulders) in Fontainebleau.
 It consists of 25 different sized mounds in the Trois Pignons massif that will give you a chance to enjoy some light climbing while providing some great exercise.

 A hot air balloon flight, wherever it is in the world, is always a great experience.
 But if you have the opportunity of flying over one of the most beautiful forests in France, then it’s magical.

 France Montgolfières proposes to see Fontainebleau from above and we really recommend it (you can read about our flight with France Montgolfières here).
 Fly over the French countryside for approximately 1 hour and toast your journey on landing.

 Barbizon is one of those small towns near Paris worth a detour.
 From the mid-nineteenth century, landscape painters moved to the village of Barbizon, nestled in Fontainebleau Forest, inspired by its remarkable natural heritage and atmosphere.